-Hydrogen-NG blends, commonly called HCNG, can be distributed using NG infrastructures without significant modifications if hydrogen content is lower than 30% in volume.
-The results of Mariani et al. [16] showed that HCNG blends improved engine brake efficiency, particularly at low loads and for the highest hydrogen content, with fuel consumptions on an energy basis over NEDC that are 2.5%, 4.7%, and 5.7% lower than that of CNG for HCNG of 10%, 20%, and 30%, respectively.
+Hydrogen-NG blends, commonly called HCNG, can be distributed using NG infrastructures without significant modifications if hydrogen content is below 30vol.% .
+Mariani et al. [16] showed that HCNG blends improved engine brake efficiency, particularly at low loads and for the highest hydrogen content, with fuel consumptions on an energy basis over NEDC being 2.5, 4.7, and 5.7% lower than that of CNG for HCNG that are 10, 20, and 30%, respectively.